 - 4 credits in reading and 4 credits in writing

 - Discretionary entrance available

-- International students must hold academic IELTS 6.0 with no band score lower than 5.5, or TOEFL550 with an essay score of 5 TWE
+- International students must hold Academic IELTS 6.0 with no band score lower than 5.5, or equivalent

 - Tuition Fees for whole programme (Year 3): $6,569 incl GST